Happy scripting

 This may help you if you run a Win32 system.

 This is the Perl runner.
 A lightweight Perl interpreter, linked to the Perl Library.
-It's the same thing than if you took the perl.exe file, removed all unneeded things, renamed it with a identifiable name, and used it as an external filter with some script.
+It's the same thing than if you took the perl.exe file, removed all unneeded things, renamed it with an identifiable name, and used it as an external filter with some script.

 The Regex Matcher